Jimmy Banks: National team

 He earned his first national team cap in a scoreless tie with Canada on February 5, 1986.
 He went on to play a total of 35 games with the senior team.
 His national team highlights include starting two games of the 1990 FIFA World Cup against Italy and Austria; and playing as a member of the 1987 Pan American Games and World University Games soccer teams.

 Banks and teammate Desmond Armstrong became the first two African-American players named to a U.S. World Cup squad when they made the 22-man roster for the 1990 World Cup.

 Coaching

 In 1999, he became the head coach of the Milwaukee School of Engineering men's soccer team, a position he held until his death in 2019.
 He also served as the director of coaching of the Milwaukee Kickers.
 While he retired from playing professionally, he continued playing with the Milwaukee Bavarians.

-In 1988, Bank served as the coach of the junior varsity boys’ soccer team at Brookfield East High School.
+In 1988, Banks served as the coach of the junior varsity boys’ soccer team at Brookfield East High School.

 He remained a force in Milwaukee's inner city as a founder of an inner-city youth soccer camp and a full-time and volunteer worker with the Milwaukee Boy's and Girl's Club.
 His years of work with disadvantaged youth led to his being honored with the Community Spirit Award.

 In 1999, the University of Wisconsin–Milwaukee inducted Banks into the school's Athletic Hall of Fame.